Liechtenstein

 Birthgap Retirement Indicator (BRI)

-The Birthgap Retirement Indicator for Liechtenstein reached 43.4% in 2024, showing a significant increase of 6.0 percentage points from 2023.
-Over the past five years (2020–2024), the indicator has followed an upward trend, averaging 39.8%.
-Compared to this five-year average, the current value is approximately 3.6 percentage points higher.
-On the world stage, Liechtenstein holds the 16th position out of 35 countries, while within Europe, it ranks 13th out of 30.
+The Birthgap Retirement Indicator (BRI) for Liechtenstein stands at 43.4% in 2024, showing a significant increase of 6.0 percentage points from the previous year.
+Over the past five years (2020–2024), the BRI has trended upward, maintaining an average value of 39.8%.
+Compared to this five-year average, the current figure is higher by approximately 3.6 percentage points.
+Liechtenstein holds the 16th position among 35 countries worldwide and ranks 13th within Europe out of 30 nations.

 | Year | BRI | Year | BRI |